Last Updated on

 These guys were bred to be herding dogs (hence the name “shepherd”).
 So if there’s anyone or anything wandering about, your English Shepherd is going to feel an overwhelming urge to herd them somewhere.
 They’ve got stamina, too, so they can really commit to the chase once they’ve set their mind to it.

 Now, if you own livestock, this might sound like great quality.
 But if you live in a city or the suburbs, you probably don’t have much need for herding skills.
 So you’ll need to take some time to train your pup to overcome this urge.

 Luckily, it’s a very obedient breed so it won’t take long to train this behavior out of them.

 No matter how hard you try, you just can’t seem to train a dog not to shed.
 And these guys shed all year round.
 On the bright side, they’re going to look super adorable while they curl up on the couch and get their fur all over you and everything you own.
 In my book, that makes up for the shedding problem.

 If that’s not enough, you can do your part to at least cut down on the amount of fur around your house.
 All you have to do is brush your dog.
 Follow the grooming tips you read earlier.

 They’re not the easiest to find

 If you’re looking for purebred English Shepherd puppies, prepare to sit on a waiting list for a while.
 There aren’t many of them, and the ones that exist are in high demand already.
-You can skip the waiting list if you are willing to go for an English Shepherd rescue, especially if it’s already a couple years old and doesn’t have breed certification.
+You can skip the waiting list if you are willing to go for an English Shepherd rescue center, especially if it’s already a couple years old and doesn’t have breed certification.

 I love English Shepherds.
 They’re sweet and adorable.
 I would definitely recommend rescues over brand new puppies from a breeder.
 Buying from breeders is risky because not all breeders are trustworthy.